 Chase Business Checking

-Chase Business Checking offers a unique feature most business bank accounts don’t automatically offer, and that’s credit card processing.
-So if you’re a mobile business or want to collect credit card payments immediately, the Chase Business checking option may be the better choice.
+Chase Business Checking accounts offer credit card processing.
+This is a unique feature most business bank accounts don’t automatically offer.
+Chase Business checking accounts may be the better choice if you’re a mobile business or want to collect credit card payments immediately.

 Best For:

-Businesses that accept credit cards may prefer the Chase Business Checking account because even the basic account includes payment processing on the go with Chase QuickAccept.
-You’ll even get immediate access to your funds with QuickAccept, making it easier to have a more constant cash flow.
+Businesses that accept credit cards benefit from Chase business checking accounts.
+Even the lowest-tier Chase business checking account offers payment processing on the go with Chase QuickAccept®, offering instant access to your funds with QuickAccept®, making it easier to have a more constant cash flow.

 Minimum Deposit Requirement